 From a Windows machine a SSH client such as PuTTY is required.
 Once you have downloaded PuTTY you open it, make sure that SSH is selected and enter the host name of the cluster so that it looks like the image below.

 You should also type "Katana" under "Saved Sessions" and click on save so that your connection settings are saved for next time.
 Now click on "Open" and you will get a security alert.
 Accept the security key and you will be asked for your username and password (zID and zPass).

 With all networks there is a limit to how long a connection between two computers will stay open if no data is travelling between them.
 This can cause problems when you are connected to Katana to run interactive jobs or even if you step away from your computer.
 The solution to this problem is to set the SSH keepalive variable to 60 seconds as shown in the PuTTY configuration image below.

 Keeping things running while you disconnect

-In order to make sure that your copy will keep running even if you are disconnected you should use the 'screen' command.
+In order to make sure that your commands will keep running even if you are disconnected you should use the 'screen' command.
 To start a new screen we use the command

 screen -S ID so we start a new screen by typing

 and then you can run the commands that you usually do.

 At any time you can detach the screen by typing